muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Insufficient Lithium Reserves

 Even for motor vehicle road transportation, widespread use use of lion batteries is impossible.
+Existing estimated lithium reserves are at 17.0 millon tons.
 In 2020, 48.6 percent of all oil consumed in the OECD was related to motor vehicle usage [1].
-Existing estimated lithium reserves are at 17.0 millon tons.
-2019 crude oil consumption 100.37 million b/d, 1 barrel carries approximately 1700 kwh of energy,
+2019 crude oil consumption 100.37 million b/d, 1 barrel carries approximately 1700 kwh of energy.
+Let's try to calculate how much lithium would be needed to store a day's worth of energy for transport in batteries,

 ```python
 reserves = 17.0 # mtones